diektronics/dl/README.md

 =========
 * Allow to download multiple episodes of the same show without confusing the dB
 * Allow to donwload shows in tvd frontend that don't have the proper name structure (Sleepy Hoolow)
+* Use numbers in hooks to properly sort them

 DONE v2.0
 =========